coulgreer/NumberedDoorGame/README.md

       Door value        = 9
       Numbers available = _ _ 3 _ _ 6 _ _ 9

 	  calculate)
 	    3 + 6 + 9 = 18
 	        Add all the digits together to get 18

 	    18 = 1 + 8 = 9
 	        18 is not a digit so we have to add the digits that make up this number in order to reduce the result to a its DIGITAL ROOT.
 The digits 1 and 8 make up 18 so we add those digits together resulting in 9.
 9 is a digit so there is no need to reduce the result further.

       - OR -

 	  calculate)
 	    3 + 9 = 12
 	        We are given 3 digits: 1, 6, 9, so lets start with a different approach than above.
 Adding two digits, 3 and 9, resulting in 12.

 	    12 = 1 + 2 = 3
 	        12 is not a digit so we need to reduce this number to its digital root.
 We have 1 and 2 which when added together result in 3.

 	    3 + 6 = 9
 	        We still have the digit 6 that needs to be added to the answer, so we add 6 to the result from the digital root of 3 + 9 which was 3.
 Adding 3 and 6 results in 9 with 9 being a digit so we have found our digital root and solution to the problem.

    Its also interesting to note that 9 never changes the digital root of a problem.
 ```

  - You must select a door for a ball to go to before it moves.
  - The player can only use each provided number once, and the player has to use 0 or 3-5 numbers for a door's solution.
 The solution will be counted as invalid otherwise.
  - After a stage is completed, all numbers used to get through the door(s) from the previous stage will then be available for the next stage rendering the unused numbers unavailable for the rest of the game.
  - Only one door has to be solved to proceed to the next stage, but this will hinder the player's progression and may stop them from winning at all.
- - In the HARD difficulty you must use all the available digits on the door.
+ - Try to use all the digits for an extra challange!

 ## Acknowledge
  - Spike Chunsoft